COVID-19 Temperature Screening Kiosks and Walk-Through Temperature Scanners

-All organizations need to ensure health and safety as they begin to reopen.
+All organizations need to ensure health and safety if and when they begin to reopen in the COVID-19 pandemic.
 They need effective and highly-visible solutions.
-Many are turning to fever detection as an essential way to identify who may be sick.
+Many are turning to temperature checks as an essential way to identify who may be sick.

 What will fit the needs of your organization?
 Here are three solutions to consider: